clicon/clixon-docs/errors.rst

    If log destination includes ``file``, this is the log-file.

 ``CLICON_LOG_STRING_LIMIT``
-   Length limitation of debug and log strings.
+   Length limitation of all debug and log strings.
 Default ``0`` means no limit.

 Note that the configure options are overriden by the command-line argument ``-l``.